FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 When a console command is launched, the console obtains the command execution result and displays the execution result on the terminal.
 The execution result is divided into two categories:

-- **correct result:** The command returns the correct execution result, which is returned as a string or json.。
+- **correct result:** The command returns the correct execution result, which is returned as a string or json。
-- **Error result:** The command returns the execution result of the error, which is returned as a string or json.。
-  - Console command calls JSON-Error code when RPC interface [refer here](../../develop/api.html#rpc)。
-  - Error code when the command of the console calls the Precompiled Service interface [refer to here](../../develop/api.html#id5)。
+- **Error result:** The command returns the execution result of the error, which is returned as a string or json。 -Error code when the command of the console calls the JSON-RPC interface [refer here](../../develop/api.html#rpc)。 -Error code when the command of the console calls the Precompiled Service interface [refer here](../../develop/api.html#id5)。

 ## Console Basic Commands

 ### 1. help

-Run help or h to view all commands in the console.。
+Run help or h to view all commands in the console。

 ```shell
 [group0]: /apps> help